Applying to university as a care leaver

 Welsh Government Learning Grant.

 Definitions of care vary across the UK, so check with your student finance company about the support available.
-In general, support is not available once care leavers reach the age of 25 or 26, but from 2020, the age cap for students in Scotland is being removed.
+In general, support is not available once care leavers reach the age of 25 or 26, but from 2020, the age cap for students in Scotland was removed.

 In addition, some students may get extra support based on their circumstances.
 For example, those with a disability (learning differences such as dyslexia, or a long-term physical or mental health condition), or those with children to support.

 While maintenance loans go a long way to covering the costs, additional funding is often necessary to help make ends meet.
 Thankfully, in addition to bursaries and grants available to students, there are many that are almost exclusively on offer for care leavers, depending on where you live in the UK.